Jokeren/netlify/content/project/hpctoolkit/index.md

 +++
-title = "gBolt"
+title = "Hpctoolkit"
-date = 2019-03-17T21:44:42-07:00
+date = 2019-03-17T22:01:15-07:00
 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["data-mining", "parallel-computing"]
+tags = ["performance-tool", "parallel-computing"]

 # Project summary to display on homepage.
-summary = "A fast, memory efficient, and light-weight implementation for gSpan algorithm in data mining. gBolt is up to 100x faster (see detailed experiments) than Yan's original implementation with multi-threading on a single machine. gBolt also reduces more than 200 folds memory usage, running efficiently on personal computers."
+summary = "Extending HPCToolkit to provide a complete profile view for GPU-accelerated applications."

 # Slides (optional).
 #   Associate this page with Markdown slides.